getAlby/.github/profile/README.md

  Welcome to Alby, where the future building blocks for bitcoin are laid.

 Our mission is to build bridges 🌉 - between users and apps, the web and Bitcoin, and most importantly, between technological freedom and innovation.
-We envision a world where Bitcoin experience is seamless, transparent, and accessible to all.
+We envision a world where bitcoin experience is seamless, transparent, and accessible to all.
 That's why we hope our tools will help builders to innovate with ease and **make anything possible in Bitcoin.**

 Key Features: